 The American astrologer, mathematician, and radio engineer L Edward Johndro (1882-1951) and the American astrologer and educator Charles A Jayne (1911-1985) both did research on the Vertex, which was included in a more comprehensive electrodynamic field theory which Johndro advanced in support of the scientific validity of astrology.
 According to the Larousse Encyclopedia of Astrology, edited by Charles Jayne, "to find the Vertex, first determine the colatitude, i.e. subtract the terrestrial latitude from 90°.
 Then consider the Imum Coeli as the Midheaven and look up the Ascendant in a table of houses under this new "Midheaven" for the colatitude."
 Several astrological software programs available today offer the Vertex as an optional chart point for study and research.
 It should also be mentioned that New York Astrologer Al Morrison, publisher and editor of the CAO Times, also took an interest in and encouraged research on the Vertex.

 In the mid-1980s, California Uranian Astrologer Iaen Sullivan, who worked routinely with the Vertex, implied that the Vertex indicates "output" or "outcome".
+(Not dissimilar to the interpretation as "responses or release" proposed in Emma Donath's "Asteroids in Midpoints".)
 I thought of various things that could mean.
 Output is what comes out… often the result of a process or of efforts.
 He pointed out that Vertex should be a critical factor in horary charts, where it would indicate the outcome of the processes described in the chart.
 This correlates with how Johndro described the Vertex and its 180° polarity, the Antivertex, as "electrostatic release points of the Earth".